ebenzotoo/alx-low_level_programming/0x00-hello_world/README.md

-script thats compiles c file
+script that generates the assembly code